 By 2050, the Brother Group will minimize the environmental impact of business operations on the ecosystem and promote activities to restore and conserve the ecosystem beyond the impact.

-Main efforts: Biodiversity conservation activities, reduction of CO2 emissions, and promotion of resource circulation
+Main efforts: Biodiversity conservation activities, partnerships with outside conservation organizations, reduction of CO2 emissions, and promotion of resource circulation

 Progress Towards Biodiversity Conservation Targets

-The Brother Group will continue to quantify the environmental impact of business activities on the ecosystem, deploy effective environmental impact reduction activities and ecosystem conservation activities, and aim to achieve the mid-term target for FY2030 and the Environmental Vision 2050.
+The Brother Group will continue to quantify the environmental impact of business activities on the ecosystem, and deploy effective environmental impact reduction activities and ecosystem conservation activities, aiming to achieve the medium-term target for FY2030 and the Environmental Vision 2050.

 - The Brother Group will assess the environmental impact of its business operations on the ecosystem and the effectiveness of restoration and conservation activities, and works to avoid and reduce the environmental impact on the ecosystem.